-Miller’s publications include articles on the exclusion of economic issues from transitional justice and the influence of international ideas about law, humanitarianism, and development on Palestinian governance, among others.
-A forthcoming edited collection, Anti-Impunity and the Human Rights Agenda (with Karen Engle and Dennis Davis, Cambridge University Press), explores the increasing emphasis on punishment and prosecution in the human rights movement, particularly in states emerging from conflict.
+Miller’s scholarship has examined the conceptualization, management, and regulation of post-conflict and transitional territories and populations focusing on the reproduction of inequality and structural violence in the areas of human rights, humanitarian aid, and transitional justice.
+Her publications include articles on the exclusion of economic issues from transitional justice, the influence of international ideas about law, humanitarianism, and development on Palestinian governance, and the intersections of time, law, and war crimes.
+Her co-edited collection, Anti-Impunity and the Human Rights Agenda (with Karen Engle and Dennis Davis, Cambridge University Press, 2016), explored the increasing emphasis on punishment and prosecution in the human rights movement, particularly in states emerging from conflict.

 - Ph.D., The Fletcher School, Tufts University

 - DIPL 4106 Human Rights Law & Policy

 - "The Injustices of Time: Rights, Race, Redistribution, and Responsibility", Columbia Human Rights Law Review 52(2), 647-737 (2021)

 - "Embedded Ambivalence: Un-Governing Global Justice", Transnational Legal Theory, 11(3), 353-581.
 (2020)